prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/lifecycle-methods.md

 separate `ohmyprvd-lifecycles` package, [which you will have to install.](../installation.md)

-Once installed, import the package, preferably within your ignition script:
+Once installed, import the package, preferably within your startup script:

 === "Luau"